 It was a mission that began decades earlier in the sanctuary of an unconventional ministry just miles from the beaches of Brunswick County.
 Open Door Ministries, led by pastor Larry Shreve, found itself at the center of a growing drug epidemic in the surrounding beach communities.

 Open Door Ministries was established by Pastor Larry Shreve (above left) to “reach out to a really hurting crowd of people.”
 The recovery community grew and the ministry prospered.
 Tom Sherman (above right) introduced Celebrate Recovery to Brunswick County.
 There was consistent growth and miraculous recoveries.
 Once considered hopeless, Chad Shreve sobered up in 2008 after dozens of attempts at recovery.
 He returned with a heart for service and a passion for the twelve steps that transformed his life.
 Several other success stories are mentioned in the article above.

 Forward to November of 2010, a photographer from the Star News snaps this photo during an interview with the founders of the newly opened BCRC Recovery Center.
 Since that time, hundreds have received treatment with no regard for ability to pay.
 They, in turn, have helped still others.
 The authentic version of that history is available through the hyperlink above.

 Chad Shreve resigned in order to focus exclusively on the dream of a recovery community without timelines or borders.
-He brought an emphasis on action based recovery and the concept of a program not confined to a campus or steered from a boardroom.
-An open, peer-based community where recovered men share experience was formed to replace look-alike programs where untrained experts share only advice.
+He brought an emphasis on action based recovery and the concept of a society not confined to a campus or steered from an uninformed boardroom.
+An open, peer-based community where recovered men share experience was formed to replace look-alike programs where inexperienced experts share theory and advice.
 Arbitrary completion dates were abandoned in favor of personal benchmarks.
 One-size-fits-all treatment was adjusted to fit recovery at your own pace.